Webb Pierce: Rise to fame

 In 1949, California-based 4 Star Records signed the Webbs under separate contracts, with his wife signed for duets with her husband under the name Betty Jane and Her Boyfriends.
 However, success only came for Pierce, and in the summer of 1950, the couple divorced.

 He moved to KWKH-AM and joined Louisiana Hayride during its first year, and devised a plan to achieve instant "stardom".
-Before the show, he bought tickets for several young girls in line and asked them to sit in the first row, and after each of his songs to scream and beg for more.
+Before the show, he bought tickets for several young girls in line and asked them to sit in the first row, and after each of his songs, to scream and beg for more.
 It worked; their enthusiasm spread throughout the audience.

-Pierce assembled and performed with a band of local Shreveport musicians, including pianist Floyd Cramer, guitarist-vocalist Faron Young, bassist Tillman Franks and vocalists Teddy and Doyle Wilburn.
-He also founded a record label, Pacemaker; and Ark-La-Tex Music, a publishing company, with Horace Logan, the director of the Hayride.
+Pierce assembled and performed with a band of local Shreveport musicians, including pianist Floyd Cramer, guitarist-vocalist Faron Young, bassist Tillman Franks, and vocalists Teddy and Doyle Wilburn.
+He also founded a record label, Pacemaker, and Ark-La-Tex Music, a publishing company, with Horace Logan, the director of the Hayride.
 On Pacemaker, Pierce made several records between 1950 and 1951 designed to attract radio play around Louisiana.

 Shreveport to Nashville

 In 1951, Pierce got out of his 4 Star contract and was quickly signed by Decca Records.
-His second single, "Wondering", became his breakthrough hit, climbing to No. 1 early in 1952.
-Pierce moved to Nashville, Tennessee where he met and married his second wife, Audrey Greisham.
-In June 1952, he had his second No. 1 single with "That Heart Belongs to Me".
+His second single, "Wondering", became his breakthrough hit, climbing to number one early in 1952.
+Pierce moved to Nashville, Tennessee, where he met and married his second wife, Audrey Greisham.
+In June 1952, he had his second number-one single with "That Heart Belongs to Me".

 In September 1952, the Grand Ole Opry needed to fill the vacancy left by the firing of Hank Williams, and Pierce was invited to join the cast.
-After Williams' death, he became the most popular singer in country music; for the next four years, every single he released hit the top ten, with ten reaching No. 1, including "There Stands the Glass" (1953), "Slowly" (1954), "More and More" (1954) (a million seller), and "In the Jailhouse Now" (1955).
-His singles spent 113 weeks at No. 1 during the 1950s, when he charted 48 singles.
-Thirty-nine reached the top ten, 26 reached the top four and 13 hit No. 1.
+After Williams' death, he became the most popular singer in country music; for the next four years, every single he released hit the top 10, with 10 reaching number one, including "There Stands the Glass" (1953), "Slowly" (1954), "More and More" (1954) (a million seller), and "In the Jailhouse Now" (1955).
+His singles spent 113 weeks at number one during the 1950s, when he charted 48 singles.
+Thirty-nine reached the top 10, 26 reached the top four, and 13 hit number one.

-Other hits included "Back Street Affair", "Why Baby Why", "Oh, So Many Years", and "Finally"; the latter two being duets with Kitty Wells.
+His other hits included "Back Street Affair", "Why Baby Why", "Oh, So Many Years", and "Finally"; the latter two were duets with Kitty Wells.
 His 1954 recording of "Slowly" was one of the first country songs to include a pedal steel guitar.
-He made regular appearances on ABC-TV's Ozark Jubilee including as a guest host once a month during 1956.
+He made regular appearances on ABC-TV's Ozark Jubilee, including as a guest host once a month during 1956.
 In 1958, he recorded a rockabilly record, "The New Raunchy"/"I'll Get by Somehow" for Decca under the name Shady Wall.

 On February 19, 1957, Pierce resigned from the Opry after he refused to pay commissions on bookings and for associated talent.